GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

 ### Adding/Updating A Radius Client
 From the oxTrust UI, go to 'Radius > Radius Clients' , then click on `Add Radius Client` and specify the following:

-  - `Client Name`.
-An easy mnemonic to recognize the client.
+  - `Client Name`: An easy mnemonic to recognize the client.

-  - `Ip Address/Network`.
-You can either specify an IPv4 address here (xxx.xxx.xxx.xxx) or a CIDR subnet (xxx.xxx.xxx.xxx/xxx).
+  - `Ip Address/Network`: Specify either an IPv4 address here (xxx.xxx.xxx.xxx) or a CIDR subnet (xxx.xxx.xxx.xxx/xxx).
 The CIDR notation will match all Radius/NAS clients originating from that network.

-  - `Client Secret`.
-The Radius Client's secret.
+  - `Client Secret`: The Radius Client's secret.

-  - `Priority` .
-Radius clients are matched by the gluu-radius not only by Ip Address/Network  but also by priority, so, if two entries _may_ match for one client (Ip Address/Network) , the entry with the highest priority will be selected.
+  - `Priority`: Radius clients are matched by the gluu-radius not only by Ip Address/Network but also by priority.
+     So, if two entries _may_ match for one client (Ip Address/Network), the entry with the highest priority will be selected.

 ![gluu-radius-add-client](../../img/admin-guide/radius-server/gluu-radius-add-client.png)